Posted on 14th August 2019

 Empiricism versus Rationalism

-With his Two Treatises of Civil Government, published anonymously in 1690 in order to avoid controversy, Locke established himself as a political theorist of the highest order.
+Locke explored moral freedom, responsibility and the dangers of religious fundamentalism.
+With his Two Treatises of Civil Government, published anonymously in 1690 in order to avoid controversy, Locke established himself as a political theorist.
 The ‘First Treatise’ was intended merely to refute support of the Divine Right of Kings, arguing that neither scripture nor reason could justify a monarchy.

 The ‘Second Treatise’, however, offered a systematic account of the foundations of political obligation.
-In Locke’s view, all rights begin in the individual property interest created by an investment of labor.
+In Locke’s view, all human rights begin within the individual by an investment of labor and ownership of property.
 The social structure (or “commonwealth”) depends for its formation and maintenance on the express consent of those governed by its political powers (the so-called Social Contract or Contractarianism).
 He believed that majority rule thus becomes the cornerstone of all political order, although dissatisfied citizens reserve a lasting right to revolution.

 Locke believed that no one should be allowed absolute power and introduced the idea of the separation of powers, whereby the Church and the judicial system operate independently of the ruling class.
 In particular, he defined civil interests (those which the State can and should legitimately protect) as being: